mattico/rfcs/text/0000-per-line-io-ext.md

 }
 ```

 Implementing the trait indicates the writer can write per-line.
 Implementations themselves decide what char(s) or char sequence(s) should be recognized as raw linebreak.
 All types possessing per-line reading functionality should implement `WriteLn`.
+Default behavior can be defined to reduce users' workloads.

 Method `linebreak()` and `set_linebreak()` allow users to get or set current linebreak.
 If the linebreak to be used depends on its platform, `std::env::consts::LINEBREAK` can be passed in. `set_linebreak()` returns `Ok()` if the given linebreak is accepted and will be used by following calls to `write_ln()`.